newatoms/beta/_insights/en/The Content Guide.md

 (sources survey's: [Content marketing institute](http://contentmarketinginstitute.com/wp-content/uploads/2015/09/2016_B2B_Report_Final.pdf), Linkedin B2B content marketing report, [Hubspot's The State of Inbound 2015](http://www.stateofinbound.com/))

+To meet and tackle these challenges and priorities, content has to be found. _Search Engine Optimisation_ strategies helps to be visible by readers and enabaling business to get more traffic.
+By more, we mean the difference between 300 and 10.000 visitors.

 ## No image?
 Forget about it...